 This is something that I feel so passionately about, too.
 Unfortunately, society doesn’t wait around for our kids to catch up with their peers.
 The football team moves on.
 The players grow up and the window of opportunity for those kids that are left behind closes.

-Often times, it’s up to parents to recreate important milestones and experiences for their kids.
+Oftentimes, it’s up to parents to recreate important milestones and experiences for their kids.
 They missed their chance to play soccer at school.
-But when their coordination and mental ability gets there, they can play those sports and do things that were out of their reach before.
+But when their coordination and mental ability get there, they can play those sports and do things that were out of their reach before.

 The problem is that this mom is tired.
 She’s drowning in bills, running off her feet grocery shopping, and doing everything else around the house that she has no time to herself.
 Plus, she homeschools her children.
 She’s exhausted.
 She’s in a constant state of stress and anxiety.

 Yes, living a more organized life feels great.
 It helps to unload some of that stress.
 But sometimes you need more.
 You need a support system.
 Preferably, one that understands what you’re going through and offers you the support you need to help lift you up.